-His wife is stage designer Mary Pickard, while his son Mark writes under the name of Mark Dawson.
+His wife was stage designer Mary Pickard, while his son Mark writes under the name of Mark Dawson.

 This is Your Life: Keith was the subject of Thames TV's This is Your Life on January 9th, 1985, surprised by host Eamonn Andrews during the curtain call for the pantomime Jack and the Beanstalk at the Richmond Theatre.

 Christopher's debut was in Mondo Candido (1975), followed by roles in All Creatures Great and Small (1978), Sense and Sensibility (1981), St Elsewhere (1983), The Twilight Zone (1986), Miami Vice (1987), Poirot (1989), The Remains of the Day (1993) and The Marshal (1995).

 Doctor Who credits

 Played: Jackson in Enlightenment (1983)